lengocphan2001/managareader/COMPLETE_DEPLOYMENT.md

 systemctl restart nginx
 ```

-Your TruyenDex application is now live at `https://xklduyenviet.net`! 🎉
+Your WowManga application is now live at `https://wowmanga.uk`! 🎉

+**Note:** This deployment uses ports 3001 (frontend) and 8001 (backend) to avoid conflicts with the existing `nettruyen-vn.com` deployment on port 3000.